 Another important task involves equipping historic buildings with new museum and function rooms or new visitor facilities such as museum shops, information centres and cafeterias, to meet the present-day requirements of visitors and make the places of interest more accessible to them.

 The continuous maintenance and all the building or restoration measures are carried out for the building department by the Bavarian State Building Authorities, which receive around 30 planning and building orders every year and are supervised by the department.
 This procedure has been in force since 1924 and is designed in particular to ensure full compliance with conservation principles.

 The historic buildings are maintained and restored according to the aims and generally acknowledged principles of the preservation of state monuments.
 The Bavarian Palace Administration has a long tradition and considerable experience of dealing with historic building substance and interiors and for this reason was also accorded special status under conservation law in 1975.

 Each of the five section heads of the building department is responsible for the buildings and conservation of several of the 46 properties in Bavaria, as well as for certain specialized areas.
 They are supported internally by, among others, a planning group (using CAD), technical experts, the budget section and a special conservation section, which is also responsible for scientific building research and the documentation of building projects and has a comprehensive building archive.

-The continuous maintenance of the listed palaces, castles and residences of the Palace Department throughout Bavaria is extremely labour-intensive and expensive because of the special conditions under which it is carried out.
-The total spent on building every year (30-40 million euros) is roughly half of the total annual expenditure of the Palace Department.
+The continuous maintenance of the listed palaces, castles and residences of the Bavarian Palace Administration throughout Bavaria is extremely labour-intensive and expensive because of the special conditions under which it is carried out.
+The total spent on building every year (30-40 million euros) is roughly half of the total annual expenditure of the Bavarian Palace Administration.

 There are always 40 large building or restoration projects as well as various minor projects with a total volume of around 400 million euros in progress at any one time, at various stages between preliminary plans and completion.
 Most of them are projects of several years' duration.